-If you need help from other people to do things that matter to you, or to stay safe, you have a right to advice or an assessment of your needs.
-In Northumberland, these are provided by Northumbria Healthcare, on behalf of the County Council.
+If you need care and support from other people to do things that matter to you, or to stay safe, you have a right to advice or an assessment of your needs.
 This information sheet explains how you can get advice or an assessment.

-■ Who has a right to advice or a needs assessment?
+Who has a right to advice or a needs assessment?